NicolaTamanini/NicolaTamanini.github.io/CV.md

 ### Academic services (external)

-- Nominated member of the Collège Scientifique Physique-SDU de l'Université de Toulouse (since 2022)
+- Nominated member of the Collège Scientifique Physique-SDU de l'Université de Toulouse Paul Sabatier (since 2022)

 ### Academic services (internal)

+- Chair of the gravitational-wave postdoc application selection committee at L2IT (2022)
 - Chair of the gravitational-wave postdoc application selection committee at L2IT (2021)
 - Chair of the gravitational-wave PhD application selection committee at L2IT (2021)
 - Member of the PhD application review committee at the AEI Potsdam (from 2019 to 2021)